OhDylan/api-call/README.md

 For apiCall.js, I wrote three functions:
 1. getData :arrow_forward: call API using axios and return the data.
-2. clearAllChildNodes :arrow_forward: just to clear off the card container before it renders new one when the button is clicked again (:question: how do you guys handle this in a better way by using vanilla Javascript?).
-3. renderUsers :arrow_forward: to render out the user cards in cards container.
+2. renderUsers :arrow_forward: to render out the user cards in cards container.

 Here is the apiCall.js:
 ```javascript